bmlanguage/bml/documentation.md

 *   **Implicit Register Declarations:** CAMs can omit register type when defining conceptual registers.
 *   **Concise Region Definition:** Single-field data regions can be defined as `dataRegion MyData dataType myVariable;`.
 *   **Compile-Time String Processing:** Intrinsic functions like `stringLength()`, `stringReverse()`, `stringSub()`, `stringEquals()`, `stringConcat()`, and `stringToInt()` are supported at compile time.
 *   **Compile-Time String Formatting:** The function `formatString(StringLiteral format, arguments...)` can be used to create new formatted string literals at compile time.
 *   **Compile-Time Bitfield Operations:** Functions like `bitExtract`, and `bitInsert` allow manipulating bitfields of an integer at compile time.
 *   **Compile-Time Bitmasks:** Constant bit masks can be defined using the `bitmask` keyword and compile-time expressions.
 *   **Customizable Literals:** CAMs can register custom literal suffixes to parse and use them in a specific way (e.g., `10_us`).
 *   **Compile-Time Enum Literals:** Enums are evaluated at compile time when used in a compile-time context.
-*   **First Class Code Blocks:** Code blocks can be passed as function parameters for improved code composability.
+*   **First-Class Code Blocks:** Code blocks can be passed as function parameters for improved code composability.
+Code blocks are defined by a `block` type, which specifies the parameters and return type of a code block that can be created using lambda expressions `(parameters) => expression` or `(parameters) => { ... code ... return expression; }`.
 *   **Implicit Return Type for Single Expression Functions:** Single-expression functions can omit return type, inferred from the expression.
 *   **Type attributes:** Type attributes can be defined using `#` as a prefix.
 *   **Implicit scoped pointers:** If the compiler can determine that a pointer variable cannot escape the lexical scope, the `scoped` attribute can be omitted.
 *   **Implicit `this` Parameter:** The `this` parameter is automatically added to struct and union method declarations.
 *   **Explicit Member Access:** Members of structs or unions can be explicitly accessed using the `@` operator if there is a name collision.
 *   **Explicit Control and Developer Responsibility:** BML puts control in the hands of the developer.
 While providing high-level abstraction, BML gives explicit control over low-level aspects.
 The programmer is responsible for correct feature usage, optimal performance, and safety.
 Users are responsible for selecting correct CAMs and error handling.
 The compiler and CAMs attempt to report errors whenever possible.
+*   **Micro-Level Execution Control:** BML allows the developer to fully control the microcode of a given instruction using the `microcode` block inside the `hardwareInstructionDSL`, combined with `instrDSL` transformations, to obtain low-level control on the execution flow of the program.
+*  **Explicit Memory Access and Control**: BML provides fine-grained control over memory access and cache management, allowing the developer to fine-tune memory access behavior.
+*  **ABI Customization**: BML, via the `callDSL`, allows fine-grained customization of calling conventions and the ABI of a given target, giving similar control to assembly.
+*  **Performance Annotation**: BML allows to add performance hints to code regions to guide the compiler on the code optimization process.
+*   **Instruction-Level Control:** Using the `instrDSL` block to create customized instructions, and using the `#target` attribute on a given `instr`, and the `#instruction` attribute at function declaration.
+*   **Fine-Grained Memory Control:** Using memory attributes and new intrinsics for cache management and memory alignment, and explicit memory regions.
+*   **Direct Hardware Access:** Direct register bit manipulation using the `bit[]` syntax, MMIO using DSL definitions, instruction-level dispatch using `#target` and `#dispatch` attributes, custom peripherals using DSLs, unchecked intrinsics using the `raw` keyword.
+*   **Advanced Concurrency and Real-Time Control:** Using `#affinity`, `#priority` attributes for thread control, using hardware atomic operations and adding `#deadline`, `#period`, `#executionTime`, `#cycleAccurate` to functions, DMA transfers using a specific statement and attributes, interrupt control attributes and hardware timer access through intrinsic functions.

 **BML is *not* intended to be:**

-*   A direct instruction-for-instruction assembly replacement at the user level.
+*   A direct instruction-for-instruction assembly replacement *at the user level* unless using specific low-level DSLs, a raw instruction, and custom CAMs.
 *   A language for novice programmers unfamiliar with embedded concepts.

 **Limitations:**

-*   **No Direct Instruction Encoding (User-Level):** BML does *not* allow direct instruction encoding or manual opcode/operand/addressing mode specification at the user level.
+*   **No Direct Instruction Encoding (User-Level):** BML does *not* allow direct instruction encoding or manual opcode/operand/addressing mode specification at the user level unless using an `instrDSL` specification, a `hardwareInstructionDSL` specification, or an `intrinsic raw` instruction definition.
 CAMs and DSLs generate optimized instruction sequences.
 Developers relinquish direct control over code generation for a higher-level, maintainable approach.
-BML is not a direct assembly replacement at the user level.
-Reliance on CAMs for hardware interaction is mandatory.
+BML is not a direct assembly replacement at the user level, unless the user is an experienced CAM developer.
+Reliance on CAMs for hardware interaction is mandatory unless raw instructions are used.
 *   **Hardware Access Limitations:** BML does not provide direct access to *all* low-level hardware features available in assembly.
 Developers rely on CAMs for hardware interaction.
 If a CAM does not expose a feature, it cannot be accessed directly from BML code.
 BML features are limited by CAM capabilities.
 Users must use CAMs to interact with specific hardware features.
 If a feature is not available via the CAM API, users must write or extend a CAM.
 *   **Runtime Checks are Optional:** Runtime checks are present and have a performance impact but are optional and can be disabled via compiler flags or pragmas.
 Disabling runtime checks provides more control but increases the risk of unsafe programs.
 Tracked pointers and safe arrays perform runtime checks that may impact performance if hardware-assisted bounds checking is disabled or static safety cannot be proven.
 Users must be aware of safety-performance trade-offs.
 Disabling runtime checks is the user's responsibility.
 *   **Debugging Complexity:** Source-level debugging is supported, but debugging low-level issues involving memory corruption and hardware interactions may be more difficult than assembly-level debugging.
 Advanced compiler debugging output and CAM debugging features are provided to assist users.
 Testing CAM implementations in isolation is recommended.
 Debugging memory-mapped peripherals may be more complex due to the abstraction level and reliance on CAMs for hardware operations.